Liverpool bomb: Homemade device used ball bearings as shrapnel, police say

 He added that police had found no links to the Manchester Arena attack in 2017.

-Christian convert Al Swealmeen was a passenger in the taxi when his device exploded.
+Christian convert Al Swealmeen, 32, was a passenger in the taxi when his device exploded.

-Driver David Perry escaped seconds before his car was engulfed in flames
+Driver David Perry escaped seconds before the vehicle was engulfed in flames.

-A post-mortem examination found Al Swealmeen died from injuries caused by the explosion and fire.
+A post-mortem examination found Al Swealmeen died from injuries caused by the explosion and subsequent fire.

-ACC Jackson, the head of Counter Terrorism Police North West, said it was still unknown why the bomb exploded when it did, "but we are not discounting it being completely unintentional".
+Mr Jackson, head of Counter Terrorism Police North West, said it was still unknown why the bomb exploded when it did, "but we are not discounting it being completely unintentional".

-"It is a possibility that the movement of the vehicle, or its stopping, caused the ignition," he said.
+"It is a possibility that the movement of the vehicle, or its stopping, caused the ignition," he explained.

-He said the bomb was "made using homemade explosive and had ball bearings attached to it which would have acted as shrapnel".
+He said the bomb had been made "using homemade explosive and had ball bearings attached to it which would have acted as shrapnel".

-"Had it detonated in different circumstances we believe it would have caused significant injury or death," he added.
+"Had it detonated in different circumstances we believe it would have caused significant injury or death," added Mr Jackson.

-He said detectives were trying to understand "the way the purchases for the ingredients to make the device were made", but that work had been complicated "because purchases have spanned many months and Al Swealmeen has used many aliases".
+He said detectives were trying to understand "the way the purchases for the ingredients to make the device were made".

+That work was complicated "because purchases have spanned many months and Al Swealmeen has used many aliases", Mr Jackson said.

+Police previously said Al Swealmeen had been renting a property in Rutland Avenue, near Sefton Park in Liverpool, since April and was making "relevant purchases" for his bomb from at least that time.

+Mr Jackson said "significant progress" was being made in the investigation, which includes ongoing searches at the Rutland Avenue address and at another property on Sutcliffe Street in Kensington.

-He added that officers had "found no connection between this incident and the terrible events of Manchester in May 2017" and that the device "was also different to the one used in the Manchester Arena attack".
+He said officers had "found no connection between this incident and the terrible events of Manchester in May 2017" and that the device "was also different to the one used in the Manchester Arena attack".

+He also said police had spoken with the bomber's brother and had gained "an insight into his early years and an understanding of Al Swealmeen's life and his recent state of mind".

+Mr Jackson added that detectives were also "grateful" to the "members of the public who knew him and have contacted us".

 Why not follow BBC North West on Facebook, Twitter and Instagram?
 You can also send story ideas to northwest.newsonline@bbc.co.uk